2011 Leadership in Pharmaceuticals & Biotechnology

 Kaye Scholer View Bio »

-Adam Golden is a Partner in and Co-Chair of the Corporate & Finance Department of Kaye Scholer LLP.
-A leader in Kaye Scholer’s esteemed Life Sciences practice, Mr. Golden heads the firm’s Life Sciences Transactional group.
+Adam Golden is a Partner in and Co-Chair of the Corporate Department of Kaye Scholer LLP.
+A leader in Kaye Scholer’s esteemed Life Sciences practice, Mr. Golden heads the firm’s Life Sciences Transactions group.

 Mr. Golden's practice focuses on structuring and negotiating complex business transactions, including mergers and acquisitions, joint ventures, and the full range of licensing and collaboration transactions common to the life sciences sector.
 He has also represented both issuers and investors in public and private securities offerings, including venture capital, private equity and PIPE financings.

 Mr. Golden has substantial experience representing clients for whom intellectual property is a key asset.
 As a lawyer with a background in science, he brings an in-depth understanding of the technology involved in transactions for the benefit of his clients.
-His clients include companies in the pharmaceutical and biotechnology, chemicals, information technology, healthcare services, medical devices, defense, consumer products, finance and alternative asset management industries.
+His clients include companies in the pharmaceutical and biotechnology, chemicals, information technology, healthcare services and medical devices industries.
 Mr. Golden’s practice is international in scope, and his clients range in size from multibillion-dollar global businesses to emerging-stage companies.

-Chambers USA: America’s Leading Lawyers for Business (2009) and (2010) recognized Mr. Golden and rated Kaye Scholer’s multidisciplinary Life Sciences practice as being among the strongest in the nation, winning praise for “comprehensive service” with a “results-oriented approach and deep understanding of the market.”
+Chambers USA (2009–2011) recognized Mr. Golden and rated Kaye Scholer’s multidisciplinary Life Sciences practice as being among the strongest in the nation, winning praise for “comprehensive service” with a “results-oriented approach and deep understanding of the market.”
+According to a source interviewed by Chambers, Mr Golden “understands the industry like no other lawyer.”

 Merck & Co., Inc. View Bio »